This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 We looked pretty good by Fairbanks, already 350 miles into the drive, before the real fun started.

-The closest indication of civilization was about three miles North of base camp along the Sag river, nearly all the way to Prudhoe Bay.
+The closest indication of civilization was about three miles north of our base camp along the Sagavanirktok River, nearly all the way to Prudhoe Bay.

 If you are a Roadie, a Driver, or any other kind of Motorhead, you need to put the Dalton Highway on your bucket list.
 It’s nowhere near as sexy as the autobahn nor does it have the mystic of the Pacific Coastal Highway, but it does have its own beauty, wonder and challenge that should not be missed.

 As the week wrapped up, a tired and happy bunch of guys started the long drive back to civilization and our families.
 But first that meant back in the truck and back down the Dalton, all five of us, next to each other for many hours after a week without running water….we smelled.
 We smelled so badly the best I can do is steal a line from Anchorman: “…it smells like, like a used diaper…filled with….Indian food.”
 I kid you not when I say we “accidentally” spilled gasoline on ourselves topping off the truck and it smelled better.

 The snow covered tundra made for a picturesque departure and we arrived back in Anchorage in one piece.
 Tired yet happy.
 I was able to avoid the hotel cost by staying with family before the flight home and gored myself with caribou and salmon after a week of snickers bars and Mountain House meals.

 Now I can spend money like a drunken sailor on shore leave, but Becky runs the books and gave me a budget of airline miles to get home.
 With her tight restrictions on this trip it was a challenge, but I did it.
 It’s a good thing she does this; otherwise I’d be living is a storage shed with everything Cabela’s makes but eating cereal every night for dinner and thinking a 401K was a type of lawn mower or something…